streme-fun/streme-contracts/StremeV2.md

 **DRAFT - subject to change**

-Streme V2 expands the possibilities for token creators by offering customization options, which a focus on deploying streaming tokens that meet the needs of teams, projects, apps, developers, and creators.
+Streme V2 expands the possibilities for token creators by offering customization options, with a focus on deploying streaming tokens that meet the needs of teams, projects, apps, developers, and creators.
 Here are the highlights:

 - New Streme Vaults can optionally be created at deployment, with customizable lock duration and (streaming) vesting durations.
 Create multiple vaults per token.
 Optionally define (weighted) splits for multiple beneficiaries for each vault.
 - Customizable Staking.
 By default, 20% of the token supply is allocated to staking rewards, streamed over 365 days.
 Staking tokens have a default locking duration of 24 hours.
 With Streme V2, all three can be customized by the token creator.
 Turn off staking if desired, or change the values to meet your needs.